ShunSakurai/asana-navigator/README.md

 - [x] Write an options page to enable/disable each feature

 ### Maybe later:
-- [x] Search in the current open page, e.g. "search in this project"
+- [x] Search tasks in the current open project, tag, or user
 - [ ] Use tool tips with black background
 - [x] Update only the right pane when navigating subtasks
 - [x] Remove duplicate links and replace HTML entities in the task description (Tab+E)